Report writing environment using SQL Server Data Tools

 Applies To: Dynamics 365 (online), Dynamics 365 (on-premises), Dynamics CRM 2016, Dynamics CRM Online

 This topic describes what’s needed to author Microsoft Dynamics 365 reports.
 For Dynamics 365 (on-premises), this topic assumes you already have a functioning deployment of Microsoft Dynamics 365 Server.
 For information about Dynamics 365 (on-premises) requirements for reporting, see Microsoft Dynamics CRM reporting requirements.

 You must have the required development tools and appropriate privileges in Microsoft Dynamics 365 to write and publish a report.
 Also, you should be familiar with:

 Creating Microsoft SQL Server Reporting Services reports using SQL Server Data Tools (SSDT).

 To write Fetch-based reports, the Microsoft Dynamics 365 FetchXML language.
 More information: MSDN: Build queries with FetchXML

 To write SQL-based reports, the Transact-SQL language for Microsoft SQL Server.

-The following are required to write a custom report for Microsoft Dynamics CRM:
+The following are required to write a custom report for Microsoft Dynamics 365:

-** Microsoft SQL Server Reporting Services**.
-Microsoft Dynamics CRM uses Microsoft SQL Server Reporting Services as the report engine.
+Microsoft SQL Server Reporting Services.
+Microsoft Dynamics 365 uses Microsoft SQL Server Reporting Services as the report engine.